Analogical Structure, Minimal Contextual Cues and Contrastive Distractors: Input Design for Sample-Efficient Linguistic Rule Induction: Experiments

 \section{Experiments}

-We systematically evaluate our analogical paradigm organization approach through controlled experiments testing three core claims: (i) our organizational principles enable sample efficiency compared to unstructured baselines, (ii) individual components contribute systematically to performance, and (iii) lightweight models trained with structured data can match zero-shot reasoning-capable LLM performance on linguistic rule learning.
+We systematically evaluate our analogical paradigm organisation approach through controlled experiments testing three core claims: (i) our organisational principles enable sample efficiency compared to unstructured baselines; (ii) individual components contribute systematically to performance; (iii) lightweight models trained with structured data can match zero-shot and few-shot LLMs on the same controlled linguistic rule learning tasks, under a different learning regime.
 The performance on BLM puzzle completion is used as a proxy for a model's level of successful linguistic rule learning.